Glenroy - East

 Glenroy - East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 42 projects that may affect this region.
-Notable projects include Banksia Gardens Social Housing Development, Broadmeadows Kangan Institute Redevelopment Stage 1, Broadmeadows Activity Centre Plan, and 4-6 Evans Court Residential Development.
-The following list details those most likely to be relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 42 such projects that could impact this area.
+Notable among these are Banksia Gardens Social Housing Development, Broadmeadows Kangan Institute Redevelopment Stage 1, Broadmeadows Activity Centre Plan, and the residential development at 4-6 Evans Court.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.